-Contributed by: Nicholas A. Dorsey and Margaret R. M. Rallings, Cravath, Swaine & Moore LLP
+Contributed by: Nicholas A Dorsey, Ryan J Patrone, Kelly M Smercina and Margaret R M Rallings Cravath, Swaine & Moore LLP

 Cravath, Swaine & Moore LLP has been known as one of the premier US law firms for over two centuries.
-Each of its practice areas is highly regarded, and its lawyers are recognised around the world for their commitment to the representation of the firm's clients' interests.
+Each of its practice areas is highly regarded, and its lawyers are recognised for their commitment to the representation of clients' interests.
 Cravath's financing partners draw from a depth of capital markets and banking expertise to devise bespoke financing solutions.
 The firm's comprehensive knowledge of the investor bases enables it to structure and execute acquisition financings successfully, clearing the market and providing the borrowing company with the flexibility it requires in connection with its business case for the acquisition.
 Cravath has extensive experience in cross-border equity and debt financings, including equity-linked products and both high-yield and investment grade debt financings, and for US and non-US borrowers spanning multiple currencies.
-The breadth of Cravath's cross-border experience includes negotiating the legal, regulatory and tax issues that present structuring and syndication challenges in non-domestic transactions.
+Cravath's cross-border experience includes negotiating the legal, regulatory and tax issues that present structuring and syndication challenges in non-domestic transactions.